dsheiko/ng-template/README.md

 # NG.Template

-NG.Template is a light-weight template engine, that doesn't destroy the state of your DOM.
+NG.Template is a light-weight DOM-based template engine, that doesn't destroy the state of your DOM.

 [![Build Status][1]][2] [![dependency status][3]][4] [![dev dependency status][5]][6]